Anti-social behaviour FAQ

 • capable of causing housing-related nuisance or annoyance to any person.

-So, what is a hate crime/incident?
+So, what’s a hate crime/incident?

-A hate crime/incident can be any criminal or non-criminal act which is perceived by the victim or any other person to be motivated by hostility or predjudice based on a person’s disability, race, religion, sexual orientation or gender identity or perceived disability, race, religion, sexual orientation or gender identity.
+A hate crime/incident can be any criminal or non-criminal act which is perceived by the victim or any other person to be motivated by hostility or prejudice based on a person’s disability, race, religion, sexual orientation or gender identity or perceived disability, race, religion, sexual orientation or gender identity.

 A hate crime/incident could be an act such as graffiti, vandalism to a property, name calling, assault or online abuse using social media.